 The Washington Post receives data from customers of its Arc Publishing services.
 Some of this data includes personal information about individuals in the EEA and Switzerland, which may include basic contact information like name and email address, sales lead information, and information related to content creation and use.
 The Washington Post uses this information for the provision of the services to its customers, customer support for such services, and advertising.
 The Washington Post also receives information about employees of The Washington Post who are located in the EEA and Switzerland, and which is transferred in the context of the employment relationship.
 The Washington Post uses this information for internal employment and human resources purposes.
 The Washington Post may receive information from third parties about users of websites and applications in connection with advertising.

 The Washington Post will subject all personal information received via the Privacy Shield to the EU-U.S. and Swiss-U.S. Privacy Shield Principles.
 The Washington Post is subject to the investigative and enforcement authority of the Federal Trade Commission (FTC).
 The Washington Post may be required to disclose personal information in response to lawful requests by public authorities.
-The Washington Post has potential liability for onward transfers to third parties.
+The Washington Post has liability for onward transfers to third parties unless we can prove we were not a party to the events giving rise to the damages.
 Additionally, an individual may be allowed to invoke binding arbitration to resolve disputes under certain limited conditions.

 The Washington Post will offer EEA and Swiss individuals whose personal information has been transferred to us the opportunity to choose whether the personal information it has received is to be used for a purpose other than the purpose for which it was originally collected or subsequently authorized by the individual.
 An individual may opt-out of such uses of their personal information by contacting us at the address given below.